 When your child enters into an Early Childhood classroom, they will quickly discover the types of activities and lessons that they like the best.
 It is clear that children have unique learning styles from the moment they begin their educational experience.
-Your child will need time to explore the formal classroom setting and should be given an opportunity to develop their own learning pace.
-As such, it's imperative that you select a school in which teachers will differentiate learning to accommodate different learning styles, levels of learning and speed of learning in the early childhood setting.
+Your child will need time to explore the formal preschool classroom setting and should be given an opportunity to develop their own learning pace.
+As such, it’s imperative that you select a good preschool in Singapore for your child, in which teachers will differentiate learning to accommodate different learning styles, levels of learning and speed of learning in the early childhood setting.

-Most early childhood students are walking into a school setting for the first time in their lives, and they are just beginning to understand what learning looks and feels like.
-These are a few of the benefits that your child will realise when there is differentiated learning experiences in their early childhood classroom:
+Most preschool students are walking into a school setting for the first time in their lives, and they are just beginning to understand what learning looks and feels like.
+These are a few of the benefits that your child will realise when there is differentiated learning experiences in their kindergarten classroom:

 At OWIS, we believe that play-based learning is best for your early childhood student.
 As this is their first experience in a classroom setting, we know that it’s important that your child has an opportunity to explore the room, socialise with their new friends and play in a way that is safe, productive and fun.

 Differentiation provides your young learner with an opportunity to develop and grow according to their own interests, abilities and strengths.
-By differentiating learning in early childhood classrooms, OWIS teachers offer students a positive first experience in school and help these young learners to feel confident as they head into primary school.
-At OWIS, our Early Childhood programme adopts all of the best practices in differentiated learning to help all of our learners succeed.
+By differentiating learning in preschool classrooms, OWIS teachers offer students a positive first experience in school and help these young learners to feel confident as they head into primary school.
+At OWIS, our Early Childhood education adopts all of the best practices in differentiated learning to help all of our learners succeed.

 Please note: All the images in this blog were taken in pre-Covid times.